pthew/alone/go_alone_01.md

 through the stone, shattering it and Falco's chest.
 I could feel X stirring and hoped that drawing some of his power did not wake him.

 Today just gets better and better.
-The rock grove we find ourselves in belongs to a troll.
+The grove we find ourselves in belongs to a troll.
 She is not happy with us disturbing her sleep and tries to crush us with a nearby tree.
 Luckily, Manfred see sense and concludes that we cannot defeat her while he is still injured.
 We make a hasty retreat, hoping that she